lokalise/ruby-lokalise-api/docs/additional_info/customization.md

 @client.timeout # => 600
 ```

-### Customizing JSON parser
+## Customizing JSON parser

-This gem used to rely on [MultiJson](https://github.com/intridea/multi_json) but it is not maintained anymore.
-By default we are using a [built-in JSON module](https://ruby-doc.org/stdlib-2.0.0/libdoc/json/rdoc/JSON.html) but you may utilize any other parser by overriding `#custom_dump` and `#custom_load` methods inside `Lokalise::JsonHandler` module.
+By default we are using a [built-in JSON module](https://ruby-doc.org/stdlib-2.0.0/libdoc/json/rdoc/JSON.html) but you may utilize any other parser by overriding the `#custom_dump` and `#custom_load` methods inside the `Lokalise::JsonHandler` module.

 For example, to use [Oj](https://github.com/ohler55/oj) you would do the following: